740 Credit Scores Aren’t Too Shabby

-This can be either the Fico score scale or the VantageScore scale, with the former being a lot more likely given its monster market share.
+This can be either the Fico score scale or the VantageScore scale, with the former being a lot more likely given its monster market share (something like 80% nowadays).

 If it’s a Fico-based credit score, which ranges from 300-850, a 740 credit score would be considered close to “excellent” by most credit experts, including myself.